connielye/graph-embeddings/README.md

 ==================
 DESCRIPTION
 -----------
-Code is implemented according to the paper
+Code is implemented according to the paper.

 Graph embedding is to represent entities and relationships of multi-relational data in low-dimensional vector space.
 These vectors can be used for entity mapping and in the future for knowledge completion.
 Five ml models are implemented in package embeddings.
 1. TransE: It is the basic model for all the other four models and the fastest one.
 It uses the hypothesis that head - tail = relation and use max margin loss as loss function.
 2. TransH: Instead of directly using the head and tail vectors, it projects them into the plane where relation is.